 Earning Points & Rewards

 The Sallie Mae Evolve card is pretty limited in terms of its rewards redemption program.
 You can redeem rewards for statement credits or electronic deposits into a checking or savings account.
 You’ll need to save up at least $25 in rewards before you can redeem the rewards, too.

 The total amount of rewards you can earn is unlimited (other than the $20,000 in 2.5% cash back in the first year), and rewards will never expire as long as your account remains current and open.
 Just make sure you’ve racked up at least $25 worth if you decide to close your card, since you’ll lose them otherwise.

 How to Get the Most Out of This Card

 On the redemption side, you won’t have to move points around or try to figure out how to use your rewards to get the most value.
 You only have to decide if you want them as a statement credit or bank deposit.

 So how much cash back can you really earn with this card?
-Let’s say your top two spending categories are groceries and gas, and you spend what the average U.S. household spends each month—$372 on groceries and $175.75 on gas, according to the Bureau of Labor Statistics.
-In those two categories alone you would earn $102.72 in rewards each year, including $20.54 in bonus rewards.
-After the first 12 months, you’d get another $82 as your match for the annual spend.
+Let’s say your top two spending categories are groceries and gas, and you spend what the average U.S. household spends each month—$387 on groceries and $175 on gas, according to the Bureau of Labor Statistics.
+In those two categories alone you would earn about $105 in rewards each year (that includes the bonus rewards).
+After the first 12 months, you’d get another $84 as your match for the annual spend.

 The beauty of this card is that if you go on vacation the following month and spend more on dining out than groceries, your bonus rate will switch over to dining out.